typeobject/wheeler/README.md

 A reversible, concurrent virtual machine and programming language.

+**This project is just an experiment and is still in the early stages of development.**

 ## Overview

 The Wheeler Virtual Machine provides a platform for writing and executing perfectly reversible programs, including support for concurrent execution.
 Every operation can be reversed, enabling exact reconstruction of previous program states.